HenSch90/SiD/Modul_Studienanfang.md

 in:

-q: Bereiten Ihnen folgende Aspekte des Studienalltags Schwierigkeiten?
+q: Bereiten Ihnen folgende Aspekte des __Alltags__ Schwierigkeiten?

 is: